 Thompsons Holidays and Coquille Bonheur, regularly support disadvantaged kids by offering educational materials, clothes and toys.
 It is another of many initiatives that highlight some of the tireless work to help children in need in Mauritius.

 CB on several occasions was pleased to help Eric Armelle, Group President, to bring joy to the hearts of the children of Valletta, on the occasion of a Christmas Party and other events.
 The Organisation promotes activities and events for children, adults and seniors in the neighbourhood of Bambous, to promote healthy recreation and to change the image of the village.
-Their objective is to promote healthy leisure activities to prevent young people from experiencing sufferings of the consequences of alcoholism, drug addiction and also to advocate intergenerational solidarity and the fight against discrimination.
+Their objective is to promote healthy leisure activities to prevent young people from experiencing sufferings from the consequences of alcoholism, drug addiction and also to advocate intergenerational solidarity and the fight against discrimination.

 CB is involved in various Eco-friendly projects.
 We participated in a 'Mega National Cleaning Embellishment Campaign' at Blue Bay Beach to continue our efforts towards environmental awareness and sustainability.
 The event was organised by the Tourism Authority and CB assisted Kersley & Azur Boat Tours.